wanjinchang/SSH-TensorFlow/output/README.md

-Please download trained model by this project, then uzip and put it here.
+Please download trained models provided by this project, then uzip and put it here.